GIP-ITC-UniversityTwente/workshop-postgis-raster/README.md

 **Example 2 - ST_Union**

 In the previous example, the resulting raster is one parish per record, per table row.
-Please visualize *example 1* result.
+Please visualize the previous result.

 Now, in this example, we will use *ST_Union* to union all the records (table rows) of the previous example into one single raster.